zdharma-continuum/zinit/README.md

-light {plugin-name}      - light plugin load, without reporting unload {plugin-name}     - unload plugin snippet [-f] [--command] {url}       - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) update {plugin-name}     - update plugin (Git) update-all               - update all plugins (Git) status {plugin-name}     - status for plugin (Git) status-all               - status for all plugins (Git) report {plugin-name}     - show plugin's report all-reports              - show all plugin reports loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory create {plugin-name}     - create plugin (also together with Github repository)
+light {plugin-name}      - light plugin load, without reporting unload {plugin-name}     - unload plugin snippet [-f] [--command] {url}       - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) update {plugin-name}     - Git update plugin (or all plugins and snippets if --all passed) status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory create {plugin-name}     - create plugin (also together with Github repository)